 One of the biggest things you can do is refinance your student loans.

 This is an especially good option for people who have private student loans since there are no federal student loan protections you’d give up by refinancing.
 If you do have federal student loans, it’s wise to think long and hard about whether it’s worth giving up federal protections (like income-driven repayment plans and PSLF) in return for a lower interest rate.

 Feeling antsy to buy a house?
 You’re not alone.
-Here are the perks of opting for this strategy instead.
+Here are three major perks of opting for this strategy instead.

 The most obvious benefit of saving for a house first is that you’ll have the mortgage down payment saved up sooner.
 This means you can potentially buy a house years sooner than if you’d chosen to prioritize student loan debt payoff first.

-It also means that you might be able to lock in a lower interest rate now before mortgage rates rise, or lock in a low price now before home values appreciate too much in your area.
+It also means that you might be able to lock in a lower interest rate now before mortgage rates rise.
+Or you can lock in a low price now before home values appreciate too much in your area.
 This can be a bit of a gamble, though.

 No one knows where interest rates or home prices will be in the future, especially several years out when you might have enough money pulled together for a mortgage down payment.

-2. Accruing interest will help you save more
+2. Compound interest could help you save more